Jurisprudence Exam Information

-- The Jurisprudence Examination Workbook provides an overview of applicable legislation, regulations, College standards, guidelines and policies.
-The workbook also provides links to reference materials at the end of each chapter that candidates are expected to review.
+- The Jurisprudence Examination Workbook version 03/2020 provides an overview of applicable legislation, regulations, College standards, guidelines and policies.
+The workbook provides links to reference materials at the end of each chapter that candidates are expected to review are expected to review.

-- This Jurisprudence Examination Candidate Instruction Guide contains information about applying to sit the exam, test locations, format, blueprint, scoring and policies.
+- The Jurisprudence Examination Candidate Instruction Guide version 06/2020 contains information about applying to sit the exam, test locations, format, blueprint, sample questions, scoring and policies.

 General Exam Quick Facts: